anh-tong/anh-tong.github.io/_posts/2021-09-28-performer.md

 K(x,y) = \mathbb{E}[\phi(x)^\top \phi(y)]
 $$

 Now the main question is how to makes this resprentation is cheaper to compute.
-Assume we already have such approximation, the approximated attention matrix now is
+Assume we already have such approximation, the approximated attention matrix now is (no longer has $\exp(\cdot)$ outside)

 $$
 A = Q' K'^\top, \quad Q', K' \in \mathbb{R}^{L\times r}